-When Tommy Heath noticed Jenny’s number on the bathroom wall, Tommy Tutone’s fate as a one-hit wonder was all but sealed.
+When Tommy Heath noticed Jenny’s number on the bathroom wall, Tommy Tutone’s fate as a one-hit-wonder was all but sealed.
 But Heath’s debut album Tommy Tutone is outstanding and includes the hit “Angel Say No”, which broke into the Top 40 at Number 38.
-There is no debating that Tommy Tutone is singularly known for “Jenny” but does that mean it erases the band’s other charting single all together?
-How high does a second single have to chart for a band to lose the baggage of being labeled a one-hit wonder?
+There is no debating that Tommy Tutone is singularly known for “Jenny” but does that mean it erases the band’s other charting single altogether?
+How high does a second single have to chart for a band to lose the baggage of being labeled a one-hit-wonder?
 (Check out: “Angel Say No”)

 If there is a Gerry Rafferty song coming through your radio speakers, you can bet a bundle it’s “Baker Street.”
 Rafferty’s albums City to City and Night Owl, released in 1978 and 1979 respectively, were strong issues and charted five Top 40 singles.
 “Right Down the Line” peaked at Number 12 and is a fantastic cut.
 Anyone familiar with Rafferty’s late ‘70s success would never place him on a list of one-off artists, ever.
 (Check out: “Right Down the Line”)

 “My Sharona” rolled around the airwaves in 1979 like a freight train.
 The Knack is almost universally considered a one-hit-wonder by everyone, except that they’re not.
 The Knack’s follow-up single “Good Girls Don’t” nearly broke into the top 10 peaking at Number 11.
 The song was a strong release and good enough to make The Knack a one-hit-wonder all by itself.
 (Check out: “Good Girls Don’t)